 Printing Technology Ignorance:

 After checking the materials needed for your 3d model, it’s time to check the 3d printing technology you need to use to print your model.
-Example if you are using materials like ABS, Polyamide, Alumide and Rubberlike, you can print the interlocking parts while the others are impossible.
+For example, if you are using materials like ABS, Polyamide, Alumide, and Rubberlike, you can print the interlocking parts while the others are impossible.
 The reason behind this is not the material itself, but the technology that is used for printing each of these materials.

-For ABS we used Fused Deposition Modeling.
-For Polyamide, Alumide and Rubberlike we use Selective Laser Sintering.
-For printing precious metals we use lost wax casting.
+ABS we used Fused Deposition Modeling.
+Polyamide, Alumide and Rubberlike we use Selective Laser Sintering.
+The printing precious metals we use lost wax casting.
 While for Resin we use Stereolithography (liquid polymer-based).